 “After a person dies, the eyes are closed, the body is laid on the floor and covered, and candles are lit next to the body.
 The body is never left alone until after burial, as a sign of respect.
 The people who sit with the dead body are called shomerim, from the root Shin-Mem-Reish, meaning “guards” or “keepers. — In preparation for the burial, the body is thoroughly cleaned and wrapped in a simple, plain linen shroud.
 The Sages decreed that both the dress of the body and the coffin should be simple, so that a poor person would not receive less honor in death than a rich person.
 The body is wrapped in a tallit with its tzitzit rendered invalid.”
 Jewfaq.org

 This Tallit is two words, tal meaning tent and lit meaning little.
 “A little tent” that is like a canopy of protection hidden under His Torah–His commandments.
-When the shawl is pulled up over the head it makes a prayer room.
+When the shawl is pulled up over the head, it makes a prayer room.
 Psalms 91 talks about this canopy under the wings of Adonai.
-“He will cover you with His pinions, And under His wings you may seek refuge; His faithfulness is a shield and bulwark.”
-91:4.
+“He will cover you with His pinions, And under His wings, you may seek refuge; His faithfulness is a shield and bulwark” (Psalm 91:4).

-When the woman with the issue of blood touched the hem of Jesus garments she actually touched the Word of Yahweh.
+When the woman with the issue of blood touched the hem of Jesus garments, she actually touched the Word of God.
 These shawls were what a Rabbi such as Yeshua would have worn, not some red Roman robe we see him often pictured as wearing.
 Many people touched this and were healed.
 Let’s look at scripture for certainty.

-Scriptures concerning these four wings also discuss a time of the latter days and I believe have much revelation to behold.
+Scriptures concerning these four wings also discuss a time of the latter days, and I believe have many revelations to behold.